Skip to Main Content

 How to Successfully Groom an Aggressive Dog

 Regular grooming is essential for your pup, but it can be a challenge if your dog is not used to it.
 To help your furry friend stay calm during grooming sessions, it's important to build trust and follow some simple tips.
-Our expert groomers suggest creating a positive environment and using gentle techniques to make the process less stressful for your dog.
+Expert groomers suggest creating a positive environment and using gentle techniques to make the process less stressful for your dog.
 Doing so will make your pup more cooperative and happy to be groomed.

 Start grooming when your dog is young.